filakhtov/gentoo-use-docs/app-crypt/pinentry.md

 This flag should only be enabled on really old kernels or systems without `mlock` support.

+### efl
+Pass the `--enable-pinentry-efl` option to the configure script.
+Build and install the `pinentry-efl` binary - an Enlightenment Foundation Libraries-based graphical dialog for secure passphrase and PIN entry.

+This flag should only be enabled if the system to be running the Enlightenment desktop environment.

 ### emacs
 Pass the `--enable-pinentry-emacs` option to the configure script.
 Use the Emacs client to handle passphrase input via Emacs editor.